 “When you shift that mindset to something more purposeful, they get more invested in the process and it’s not just us teaching.
 We can take a more facilitative approach.”

 The task was to create a marketing video to promote school yearbook sales for one of the organization’s partner companies.
-Pamela turned the contest into a collaboration project using the Span system.
+Pamela turned the contest into a collaboration project using Span software.

 First, she got all 22 students to ideate, using digital sticky notes to post ideas on the large canvas.
 Then, they sorted the ideas and voted on which ones they wanted to include.
 After that, they chose three classmates who would be featured in the video.
 Students did all their brainstorming, prioritizing, grouping and collaborating on the interactive workspace with minimal input from Pamela.

 In the past, her students would have used flip charts, paper sticky notes and markers to generate ideas and collaborate.
-She says the Span system made the process much more efficient and a lot more engaging for her students.
+She says the Nureva Wall made the process much more efficient and a lot more engaging for her students.

 “Now they’re using technology to bring it to life.
 They’re getting a kick out of seeing their work instead of just talking about it,” she says.
 “It’s another tool in my toolkit to engage my students and encourage collaboration.”